Skip Navigation

 Prior to issuing an ECA, the ministry generally requires detailed plans and modelling describing the discharge source, the expected off-site impact and the manner in which the level or concentration of contaminants discharged will be minimized.
 The ministry has increasingly required evidence that the owner or operator of the subject facility has identified the best available pollution control technology that is economically feasible.
 The ministry will also have regard to concentration limits that have been developed for specified contaminants and is aggressively pushing Ontario industries to continually reduce the levels of contaminants being discharged into the province’s air and water.
 Major facilities are subject to detailed wastewater discharge requirements, contained in both their approvals.

 In addition to the ECA permitting regime, there is also an Ontario Environmental Activity and Sector Registry (EASR) registration regime.
-EASRs are intended for certain prescribed low-risk activities, such as certain lower-impact water taking activities, the use and operation of heating systems and standby power systems, printing, small solar facilities, non-hazardous waste transportation systems and automotive refinishing.
+EASRs are intended for certain prescribed low-risk activities, such as certain lower-impact water taking activities, the use and operation of heating systems and standby power systems, printing, small solar facilities, waste transportation systems that meet prescribed criteria, automotive refinishing and certain storm water management activities.
 No specific approval is required for activities that fall within the EASR regime.
 All that is required is that the activity be registered with the MECP.

 The Crown Forest Sustainability Act is the principal statute governing forestry activities in Ontario.
 The Act provides for the administration and regulation of forest management planning, forest resource agreements and licences, information management, reforestation, and revenue collection.
 The Ministry of Natural Resources and Forestry administers the Act and relies on several manuals to guide various aspects of forest management activities and ensure that provincial forests are managed in a sustainable manner consistent with the long-term objectives set out in forest management plans.

 Mining activities in Ontario are governed by the Mining Act, which provides for the exploration, development, and rehabilitation of mines.
 Before proceeding with advanced exploration or mine production, the proponent must first file a closure plan that must be accepted by the Ministry of Mines.
 Such a plan will require a description of the proposed conditions and uses of the mine site and those that will exist after site closure.
 The plan must provide for the rehabilitation of tailings areas and detail all other necessary rehabilitation work.
-The MECP will likely be required to issue approvals under its legislation as well as it relates to mine operations and closure.
 The Ministry of Mines will also require a form of financial assurance that the closure plan will be carried out.

-Amendments to the Mining Act enacted in May 2023, together with a new mine site rehabilitation regulation made in February 2024, are intended to expedite the closure plan approval process.
-Rather than the current process, which requires a technical review by the Ministry of Mines.
-The amendments empower the Minister to defer closure plan requirements until some specified date after filing and allow qualified persons to certify closure plans for filing.
+Amendments to the Mining Act enacted in May 2023 together with a new mine site rehabilitation regulation made in February 2024 are intended to expedite the closure plan approval process.
+Rather than the previous process, which required a technical review by the Ministry of Mines, the amendments empower the Minister to defer closure plan requirements until some specified date after filing and allow qualified persons to certify closure plans for filing.
 The amendments also permit mine proponents to submit phased financial assurance tied to the construction of new mine features, rather than providing the full estimated amount of rehabilitation measures in the closure plan in advance.

 7.1.4 - Quebec